-In the best-case scenario, you can get a prepaid card with no monthly fee or a monthly fee that you can waive, that has free access to cash, and one or more ways to load the card for free.
-But with most cards, you will pay some fees for using the card.
+In the best-case scenario, you can get a prepaid card with no monthly fee (or a monthly fee that you can waive), with free access to cash and with one or more ways to load the card for free.
+But with most cards, you will pay some fees.

 Of the 80 prepaid cards that we track, the average monthly fee, for those charging a monthly fee versus a transaction fee, is $5.47.
 The average ATM fee is $1.07, and a cash reload will typically cost $3.95.
 So, assuming two monthly trips to the ATM and one cash reload, the monthly cost of a prepaid card is $11.56 or $138.72 per year.

-For credit cards, the primary cost is from interest.
+For credit cards, the main cost is interest.
 While some credit cards charge an annual fee, it’s the minority.
 Only 20% of credit cards charge annual fees in addition to interest charges, although that number increases to more than 30% for those with lower credit scores.

 In the best-case scenario, you can get a no-annual-fee credit card and pay the entire balance each month.
 In that case, your cost is $0.